Research Behind Kindergarten Readiness

 As of 2016, Virginia joins 43 other states across the nation that are either implementing or piloting a multi-dimension Kindergarten Readiness Assessment.

-States who have either piloted or implemented a multi-dimensional kindergarten readiness assessment.
+States that are implementing or piloting a multi-dimensional kindergarten readiness assessment.

 Readiness data are often used by schools to help teachers individualize instruction with the aim of closing early achievement gaps.